SciCompKL/CoDiPack/documentation/user/Expressions.md

 \f]
 The final return value is now an expression which contains information about the operation, which is indicated by the suffix \f$A \circ B\f$.

+This allows us to move from the differentiation of single elemental operations to the differentiation of full statements with right hand sides that are composed of multiple elemental operations.

 On the equation
 \f[